David Marsh (swimming coach): Success at Auburn

 Marsh has won 17 SEC titles (13 men and 4 women), by far the most of any Auburn coach or team.

 In 2003 he led both the men's and women's teams to a sweep of the NCAA titles, a first in collegiate Swimming and Diving.
 Marsh and the Tigers went on to repeat this accomplishment three more times (2004, 2006, and 2007).

 Marsh inherited a strong swimming program that was a fixture in the national swimming scene and regularly in the top 20 but was in a slump and turned it into a dynastic powerhouse.
 Since Marsh took over the Auburn swimming and diving program, Auburn's men finished in the Top 10 every year but his first two years (1991 & 1992 Auburn teams finished 20th and 15th).
 In 1990, the year before Marsh came to Auburn, the team failed to qualify any swimmers for the NCAA Division I Championship Meet; in Marsh's first year in 1991, the men's team placed 20th at the championship meet.
 In 1993 the Tigers finished #6 in the NCAAs and have not fallen out of the top 10 since, with the lowest placing in that time being #7 in 2001.
 The women have been equally successful, jumping from #30 in Marsh's first year to #8 in his second of 92.
 The lowest finish for the Tiger women since 1992 was #13 in 1995.

 SwimMAC Carolina (formerly known as Mecklenburg Aquatic Club )

 Marsh, Head Coach at Auburn University, became CEO & Director of Coaching for SwimMAC Carolina Mecklenburg Aquatic Club in the summer of 2007.
 Marsh focused his attention on developing an Elite component of the program, for athletes who rise to a world-class level from within the SwimMAC program, as well as those relocating to North Carolina, such as post-graduate and professional swimmers focusing on their Olympic dreams.
-Marsh stated, “I am thrilled to have had the opportunity to move to Charlotte and join one of the country's premier programs.
-I have a long history with SwimMAC athletes and have found them to be remarkable individuals.
-SwimMAC athletes such as Aaron Ciarla, Daniel Slocki, and Catherine Caldwell have been a key part of the championship program we have built at Auburn.
-I look forward to joining the quality coaching staff at this club and working with the coaches, athletes, and parents to build a championship program in Charlotte.”

 In 2016 Marsh and Team Elite placed Anthony Ervin, Ryan Lochte, Cammille Adams, Kathleen Baker, Jimmy Feigen, and Katie Meili on the US Olympic Team.

 In late 2016, the board decided to move forward without Marsh as CEO and agreed to work to redefine his and Team Elite's role at the club.
 In May 2017, SwimMAC and Marsh announced a mutual parting of ways.